OpenKH/OpenKh/docs/remasters/15plus25/demo_debug.md

 Opens a menu allowing the user to change playable characters and party members and spawn objects/enemies/bosses etc. More documentation to come soon.

+* `PLAYER`: Points to the current player model and allows the user to switch which model is currently loaded.
+Probably used just to test if models will load properly.
+* `FRIEND`: Points to Sora's allies and allows the user to switch the character loaded in.
+Probably used just to test if models will load properly, but tends to crash.
+* `CAPTURE`: Peems to point to Sora primarily.
+Changing this will force him into a Drive Form state and update all appropriate files loaded in RAM, including the necessary a.fm and MSET files.
+Can crash if not careful.
+* `1 OBJ`: Spawn one (1) of a selected object around Sora.
+Can be used to spawn enemies, other allies, field objects such as chests, etc.
+* `3 OBJ`: Ditto, three (3).
+* `5 OBJ`: Ditto, five (5).
+* `10 OBJ`: Ditto, ten (10). - There is a hardcoded limit to how many objects can spawn in a map at once on a per-map basis, so this setting and the following ones will not always, if rarely spawn the determined amount of objects.
+* `20 OBJ`: Ditto, twenty (20).
+* `30 OBJ`: Ditto, thirty (30).
+* `50 OBJ`: Ditto, fifty (50).
+* `ACTOR`: Spawns the selected actor/object in the default T-stance.
+  * At the top of the `ACTOR` spawn list, there are two buttons to narrow down the search for a specific model.
+By default it is set to `ZAKO` and `ALL`.
+    * `ZAKO` means "small fry", and thus usually refers to regular enemies such as Shadow and Hook Bat.
+    * `L_ZAKO` refers to large enemies, such as the Morningstar or Large Body.
+    * `BOSS` will spawn regular/medium boss enemies.
+    * `L_BOSS` will spawn large boss enemies, such as Twilight Thorn.
+    * `PLAYER` will spawn player characters, such as Sora's various forms, Roxas, and Mickey.
+    * `FRIEND` will spawn allies to Sora, such as Donald, Goofy, and world-specific characters.
+    * `SUMMON` will spawn all four Summon characters, including Stitch during the Hollow Bastion cutscene.
+    * `BTLNPC` will spawn in non-party allies, such as Axel, Tifa, and Squall.
+    * `F_OBJ` will spawn in field objects, such as miscellaneous decor around various maps and chests.
+    * `G_OBJ` will spawn in general objects.
+Typically more decor.
+    * `E_OBJ` will spawn enemy objects, things that enemies use to attack the player, such as Dragoon Xemnas' towers or Jafar's building chunks.
+    * `NPC` will spawn non-player characters.
+This basically encompasses every character that doesn't belong in any other category, including enemy/boss models used only for cutscenes.
+    * `WEAPON` will spawn weapon models.
+    * `E_WEAPON` will spawn equipped(?) weapon models.
+Seems inconsistent sometimes.
+    * `SP` will spawn a regular save point or world point.
+The latter allows the player to return to the world map.
+    * `TREASURE` will spawn specific chest models.
+    * `SUBMENU` will spawn a moogle and shop.
+Doesn't appear to work fully, however.
+    * `MEMO` will spawn `_GM` suffixed models, which are specific to Jiminy's Journal.
+    * `RTN` will spawn models that usually have a Reaction Command attached to it.
+Since only the model is loaded without its MSET or AI, only the dummy `-` Reaction Command is called, which does nothing.
+    * `MINIGAME` will spawn various minigame models, such as Sora's many Pooh models and Agrabah's carpet Sora.
+    * `WORLDMAP` will spawn the specified world models on the world map.
+    * `PRIZEBOX` will spawn the prize boxes enemies drop, though functionless.
+    * `SHOP` will spawn the holographic shop Moogle instead of the real one listen in `SUBMENU`.
+    * `MASSEFFECT` supposedly spawns in large effects(?)
+    * `JIGSAW` spawns in dummy puzzle pieces.
+* `RELOAD`: Clears all models from the buffer and respawns the last model introduced.
+* `LEAVE ALL`: Clears all models from the buffer.

 ### CHECK CACHEBUFFER >>

+This feature appears to have the game run through all currently cached events, depending on the option selected.

+* `ALL AREA` probably runs through all maps in the world.
+* `ALL SET` probably runs through all event sets in the current map.
+* `PROGRESS` does... something, I'm sure.
+* `REPEAT` self-explanatory; repeats the process after completing.

 ### CASH SAVE